jensbrak/pi-py/README.md

-# pippy
+# PIP-Py

-**pippy: Public IP PYthon-script**
+**PIP-Py: Public IP PYthon-script**

-Simple Python script to update external IP for dynamic dns but only when IP has changed and only by checking router via SSH or using external web page.
+Simple Python script to update external IP for dynamic DNS - but only when IP has changed.
+Primary IP check using SSH to router, alternative method using external web page provided too.

+# Platform

+Tested and used on Linux (Debian Buster), however Python runs on multiplatform so it is multiplatform since only dependency is Python with some Python libs.
+If you try this script on other platforms, let me know!

 # Dependencies